pysat/pysat/docs/introduction.rst

 commonalities.
 In doing so, pysat simplifies the process of using new instruments, reduces data management overhead, and enables the creation of instrument independent analysis routines.
-Although pysat was initially designed for `in situ` satellite measurements, has grown to support both observational and modelled space science measurements.
+Although pysat was initially designed for `in situ` satellite measurements, pysat has grown to support both observational and modelled space science measurements.

 The newest incarnation of pysat has been pared down to focus on the core